eric-lgonz/IDS-IPS-Deployment-and-Traffic-Analysis-with-Snort-and-Wireshark/README.md

 As you can see above, each rule has several parts.
 Let's look at what each part of the rule means:

-Action: This is what Snort does when a rule gets triggred.
+<b>Action:</b> This is what Snort does when a rule gets triggred.
 Some common actions are alert, drop, and reject.

-Protocol: This tells Snort the kind of protocol it should look for.
+<b>Protocol:</b> This tells Snort the kind of protocol it should look for.
 Snort 3 supports IP, ICMP, TCP, and UDP.

-Source IP: The source IP address a rule should apply to.
+<b>Source IP:</b> The source IP address a rule should apply to.
 This can be set manually in the rules file, set as a variable in the snort config file, or it can be set to any.

+<b>Source Port:</b> The source port field specifies which port(s) to look at.
+This can be a static port, range, a list, or set to any.

+<b>Direction:</b> The direction operator indicates the flow of traffic.
+This can be either <code>-></code> or <code><></code>

+<b>Destination IP:</b> The destination IP address a rule should apply to.
+This can be set manually in the rules file, set as a variable in the snort config file, or it can be set to any.

+<b>Destination Port:</b> The destination port field specifies which port(s) to look at.
+This can be a static port, range, a list, or set to any.

+<b>Options:</b> There are several options that go along with each rule, separated by a <code>;</code>.
+Some important ones include <code>msg</code>, <code>content</code>, and <code>sid</code>.
+Msg

 Now that we know how to write rules, let's open our </code>local.rules<code> file in our current directory.
 Open up the file in your preferred text editor and make sure that the file is empty.